s-marta-zz/pyggi-bloa/operator_efficacy/README.md

 * operatorxnodes_analysis.ipynb - Jupiter Notebook that was used to analyse the behaviour of operators on different types of target and ingredient nodes
 * Pyggi + QuixBugs Results.xlsx and Pyggi + QuixBugs Results.ods - sheets with further analysis of the data, charts, tables etc
 * operatorefficacy_results.csv, operatorefficacy_results_ot.csv, operatorefficacy_results_oti.csv - csv files with raw data for the analysis

+TODO: upload paper pfd after its finalised
+^ This report is submitted as part requirement for the MSc Software Systems Engineering degree at UCL.
+It is substantially the result of my own work except where explicitly indicated in the text.
+The report may be freely copied and distributed provided the source is explicitly acknowledged.